The Marco’s® Story

 “In Italy, they take pride in what they serve, whether you go to a restaurant or to someone’s house.
 In Europe, if they don’t like your food, they’ll throw it back in your face,” says Pat.

 His father made a career in the restaurant business in the U.S., and Pat followed in his footsteps.
 In 1978, he opened his first Marco’s.
 He had expanded to 112 restaurants by 2004 when he first met our current CEO Jack Butorac.
 Jack, who had decades of experience marketing food franchises and bringing them to market nationally, had a much larger vision.
-Jack started in 2003 as a consultant and soon bought the franchise rights to Marco’s, with an eye toward national expansion.
+Jack started in 2003 as a consultant and soon bought the Marco’s Pizza franchise rights, with an eye toward national expansion.

 He pulled together an impressive team of managers, many with decades of food franchise experience at brands like Domino’s, Little Caesars and Papa John’s.
-The team understood not only how to grow a franchise brand that delights customers but also how to build a profitable business model for franchisees.
+The team understood how to grow a franchise brand that delights customers and how to build a profitable business model for franchisees.

 “Besides the freshness and the quality, there’s a bit of an art to making sure it’s prepared properly, baked properly, packaged properly and serviced properly,” says Pat.
 “When you put it all together, that’s why we beat our competitors.
 You can’t just lower your prices.
 That gets them in the door one or two times, but if they’re not happy with the product, they’re not going to come back.”